j-thach000/ppp-stroustrup/NOTES.md

 - Practice on exercises with incremental difficulty

 // Pedagogy (PPP Stroustrup)
+- pg 94 "If you have the ambition to build something reasonably permanent, you pay attention to matters of code structure and organization
+-        along the waym rather than having to come back and learn them after failures."
 - blue = key concepts and techniques
 - green = advice
 - red = warning